 The Lamb's Pen

 Yet it's also appropriate for the youngest among us to have a place to go that is specifically for them.
 Our childcare staff are happy to welcome children under the age of 4 in our nursery, the Lamb's Pen, which is located in the education building just across the sidewalk from the church entryway.
-On hiatus during the quarantine.
+Our childcare is on hiatus until young children can be vaccinated against COVID-19.

 Far from being a typical Sunday school program, Godly Play is a wonder-filled, story-centered, Montessori approach to Christian faith formation primarily for children ages 3-10.
 We tell sacred stories from Hebrew scriptures, the parables of Jesus, and other stories to help the children become more fully aware of the mystery of God’s presence in their lives.
 Children are encouraged to respond to the stories through play and art as they come to know God in ways that are specific to their stage in life.
-Kids in Godly Play join us midway through the 10:30 service.
-During quarantine, Sunday worship is our primary means of children's formation.
+Until young children can be vaccinated against COVID-19, our former Godly Play schedule is on hold, and Sunday worship is our primary means of children's formation, along with other special events.

-Our young people ages 11-17 are involved in all aspects of worship and community.
+Our young people in grades 6-12 are involved in all aspects of worship and community.
 They participate and grow in faith as they serve in our weekly worship as acolytes, lectors, ushers, or Eucharistic ministers.
 They are also invited into a network of opportunities for youth regionally, through frequent events shared with other Episcopal churches and through other organizations like Camp Huston.
 Youth who serve on the Vestry or take part in regional youth programs are learning important life skills as they deepen their trust in God's guidance.
-During quarantine, the youth group meets weekly on Zoom.
+In the fall of 2021, the youth group will continue to meet weekly on Zoom and enjoy other activites in person.